 Any serious incidents involving the protection of children are taken very seriously and are acted upon within set timeframes.
 The appropriate agencies are notified and procedures followed.
-We also hold regular Child Protection and Risk Strategy Meetings to discuss our procedures, with copies of the minutes held on file, on site.
+We also hold regular Safeguarding Committee Meetings to discuss our procedures, with copies of the minutes held on file, on site.
 All incidents are recorded and monitored by the Care Manager and shared with the Trust’s Executive Managers.

 All staff in Dickson House and the North Flat are aware of the safeguarding implications for our children involved with the Internet and other electronic technologies.
 Consideration is always given to the individual circumstances of particular children in watching videos and television, and in using computer games and accessing the Internet.
 Videos, games consoles and computer games may be watched/played only by children of an appropriate age.
 Safe systems are employed at the Home to ensure the appropriate use of Internet facilities at all times.